jagadnag/network_automation/README.md

 interpreter_python = auto_silent
 ```

-## 1.5 Create Ansible Inventory using hosts.yml file
+## 1.5 Create Ansible Inventory

-All details related to the managed hosts will be provided through the hosts.yml file.
+All details related to the managed hosts are provided through inventory file.
+Ansible inventory can be created manually or dynamically using ini or yaml syntax.
 For more details refer to - https://docs.ansible.com/ansible/2.8/user_guide/intro_inventory.html

 #### Create a new file named hosts.yml and define your managed hosts (csr1000v) details.